AnatoliStepanuke/Landmarks/README.md

 # Landmarks
-Landmarks — an app for discovering and mark to favorite places you love.
+Landmarks — an app for discovering and marking favorite places you love.
 SwiftUI Tutorials | Apple Developer Documentation

 ## Technologies
 + SwiftUI